At TU Dresden, Center for Advancing Electronics Dresden, the Junior Research Group “Single Molecule Machines” offers a fixed-term position as

 Applications from women are particularly welcome.
 The same applies to people with disabilities.

-Your application (in English only) should include: concise motivation letter (max.
-2 pages), CV with publication list, names and contact details of at least two references, copy of degree certificate and proof of English language skills.
-Complete applications should be submitted preferably via the TU Dresden SecureMail Portal https://securemail.tu-dresden.de by sending it as a single pdf document quoting the reference number PhD-ND 0420 in the subject header to firstname.lastname@example.org or alternatively by mail to TU Dresden, cfaed, Professur für Netzwerk-Dynamik, Herrn Prof. Dr. Marc Timme, Helmholtzstr.
-10, 01069 Dresden, Germany.
-The closing date for applications is 21.02.2020 (stamped arrival date of the university central mail service applies).
+Your application (in English only) should include: motivation letter, CV, copy of degree certificate, transcript of grades (i.e. the official list of coursework including your grades) and proof of English language skills.
+Complete applications should be submitted preferably via the TU Dresden Secure-Mail Portal https://securemail.tu-dresden.de by sending it as a single pdf-document quoting the reference number PhD2001_Poly in the subject header to firstname.lastname@example.org or by mail to TU Dresden, cfaed, z.
+Hdn.
+Anne Schulze, Helmholtzstr.
+10, 01069 Dresden.
+The closing date for applications is 25.02.2020 (stamped arrival date of the university central mail service applies).
 Please submit copies only, as your application will not be returned to you.
 Expenses incurred in attending interviews cannot be reimbursed.

 Reference to data protection: Your data protection rights, the purpose for which your data will be processed, as well as further information about data protection is available to you on the website: https://tu-dresden.de/karriere/datenschutzhinweis

-cfaed is a research cluster at TU Dresden.
-It brings together more than 100 researchers from the university and 10 other research institutes in the areas of Electrical and Computer Engineering, Computer Science, Materials Science, Physics, Chemistry, Biology, and Mathematics. cfaed addresses the advancement of electronic information processing systems through exploring new technologies which overcome the limits of today’s predominant CMOS technology. www.cfaed.tu.dresden.de
+cfaed is a central scientific unit of TU Dresden, and brings together 300 researchers from the university and 10 other research institutes in the areas of Electrical and Computer Engineering, Computer Science, Materials Science, Physics, Chemistry, Biology, and Mathematics. cfaed addresses the advancement of electronic information processing systems through exploring new technologies which overcome the limits of today’s predominant CMOS technology.
+For more information please see www.cfaed.tu-dresden.de

 About TU Dresden

-The TU Dresden is among the top universities in Germany and Europe and one of the eleven German universities that were identified as an ‘elite university’.
+The TU Dresden is among the top universities in Germany and Europe and one of the eleven German universities that were identified as an ‘elite university’ in June 2012 and confirmed in 2019.
 As a modern full-status university with 18 faculties it offers a wide academic range making it one of a very few in Germany.